terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 Stencil's main goal is to simplify the process of building web components.
 They have a unique mix of Angular like decorators and React like JSX.
 This provides a straight-forward way to solve some of the more detail oriented problems that make the native APIs painful.

 They start by abstracting away the Custom Element entirely.
-This give them the ability to highly optimize the resulting web component.
+This gives them the ability to highly optimize the resulting web component.
 They are also using a virtual DOM to manage change detection.
 They worked hard to have an asynchronous rendering engine that was inspired by React Fiber.

 That's enough of the what and why.
 Let's get started!